EFL - ESL activities and games for teaching indefinite pronouns

 More A2 level ESL lesson plans

 We hope that you were able to grab a few ideas from this lesson plan.
 Be sure to check out our complete collection of elementary level lesson plans, A2 lower and A2 upper.
 For other levels, have a look at our entire collection of ESL activities.
-Also, if you are an Android user, the best way to view this content is through the TEFL Handbook Android application.
+Also, if you are an iOS or Android user, the best way to view this content is through the TEFL Handbook app.
 An ESL lesson planner for English teachers, designed for in-class use.